vpavlin/openshift-intern-workshop/README.md

 #### Setting up webhooks

-Webhooks are a powerfull automation feature provided by both - OpenShift and Github.
+Webhooks are a powerful automation feature provided by both OpenShift and Github.
 OpenShift will act as a reciever of a webhook request and Github will produce webhook calls when we push to the repository.

 First go to OpenShift Console > Builds > Builds > openshift-intern-workshop > Configuration and copy the *Github Webhook URL*.